ArunDhoundiyal/dashboard/README.md

 * Interactive Checklist: Displays a list of items with the ability to toggle between different themes.
 * Styled Components: Utilizes styled-components for scoped and dynamic styling based on props (e.g., toggle for dark/light modes).
 * Modern React Practices: Uses functional components and hooks for managing state and lifecycle methods.

 # Technologies Used
 * React: JavaScript library for building user interfaces.
 * styled-components: Library for writing CSS in JavaScript and applying dynamic styles based on props.
 * Media Queries: For responsive design, adjusting layout based on screen size.
 * Flexbox: Used for layout and alignment of elements in the app.

+# Usage
+Upon running the app, users are greeted with a checklist that allows them to toggle between dark and light themes using the "Toggle" button.
+The following components are rendered:
+* Header: Contains the "Checklist System" title and the toggle button.
+* ListContainer: Displays the list of checklist items.
+* ListItem: Displays individual checklist items with dynamic background colors based on the theme.
+* ErrorMsg: Displays any error messages in case of issues (e.g., invalid input).
+ Users can interact with the app by switching between dark and light modes, and the layout automatically adapts to various screen sizes.